The Beatles: First visit to the United States and the British Invasion

 EMI's American subsidiary, Capitol Records, hindered the Beatles' releases in the United States for more than a year by initially declining to issue their music, including their first three singles.
 Concurrent negotiations with the independent US label Vee-Jay led to the release of some, but not all, of the songs in 1963.
 Vee-Jay finished preparation for the album Introducing...
 The Beatles, comprising most of the songs of Parlophone's Please Please Me, but a management shake-up led to the album not being released.
 After it emerged that the label did not report royalties on their sales, the licence that Vee-Jay had signed with EMI was voided.
 A new licence was granted to the Swan label for the single "She Loves You".
 The record received some airplay in the Tidewater area of Virginia from Gene Loving of radio station WGH and was featured on the "Rate-a-Record" segment of American Bandstand, but it failed to catch on nationally.

 Epstein brought a demo copy of "I Want to Hold Your Hand" to Capitol's Brown Meggs, who signed the band and arranged for a $40,000 US marketing campaign.
 American chart success began after disc jockey Carroll James of AM radio station WWDC, in Washington, DC, obtained a copy of the British single "I Want to Hold Your Hand" in mid-December 1963 and began playing it on-air.
 Taped copies of the song soon circulated among other radio stations throughout the US.
 This caused an increase in demand, leading Capitol to bring forward the release of "I Want to Hold Your Hand" by three weeks.
-Issued on 26 December, with the band's previously scheduled debut there just weeks away, "I Want to Hold Your Hand" sold a million copies, becoming a number-one hit in the US by mid-January.
+Issued on 26 December, with the band's previously scheduled debut there just weeks away, "I Want to Hold Your Hand" sold a million copies, becoming a number 1 hit in the US by mid-January.
 In its wake Vee-Jay released Introducing...
 The Beatles along with Capitol's debut album, Meet the Beatles!, while Swan reactivated production of "She Loves You".
+The Odeon label, an EMI subsidiary, pressed Beatles LPs to be shipped out and distributed abroad.
+After the Beatles' US trip, MGM Records released the single "My Bonnie" backed with "The Saints" in the US on 27 January 1964 as a Beatles single, and Atco followed in issuing the recordings the Beatles had made in Germany with Tony Sheridan in 1961 and 1962.